fetorres/autoML-multiData/README.md

 8. You get a screen with a cheery button that says "Start Using Jenkins".
 Click it.

 9. When things are all set up, Jenkins is going to fetch code from github and test it.
 To do that, we have to get the authorizations sync'd up.
 To do that, we need to fetch the GitHub Authentication plugin.

 .
 From the dashboard, click "Manage Jenkins" link, then the "Manage Plugins" link.

 .
-Type "GitHub" in the filter window on the upper right of the screen so you only see GitHub plugins .
+Type "GitHub" in the filter window on the upper right of the screen so you only see GitHub plugins.
+.
 .